michodgs25/Somerset-Trails/README.md

 * *An enlarge dropup button placed directly above the footer section, the dropup box is accessed by hovering the cursor over the button.*

-* *The dropup button is interactive& shrinks once the user hovers over it.*
+* *The dropup is fully responsive, on all device screens.*

-* *The box contains the other trails links so the user can access the next trail with ease.*
+* *The box contains all the trail links like the navigation bar, so the user can access the next trail with ease.*

   <details>
   <summary>Bottom page navigation</summary>